How to File Chapter 7 With No Money

 If you don’t hire an attorney, the total cost for filing Chapter 7 is $338, broken down this way:

-• $245 filing fee, the cost for the court to handle your paperwork and case after you take it to the bankruptcy court and file it in person.
+• $245 filing fee, which is the cost for the court to handle your paperwork and case after you take it to the bankruptcy court and file it in person.

 • $78 administrative fee.
 Somebody has to pay the clerks and other court employees.